stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 But yes, I'm Head of Ecosystem.

 [[3:58]](https://www.youtube.com/watch?v=15MltoqMjZU&t=238s) **Victor:**
-Yeah, and Kieren, of course.
+Yeah, and [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}), of course.

 [[4:01]](https://www.youtube.com/watch?v=15MltoqMjZU&t=241s) **Kieren:**
 Yeah, I am also experienced.
 You know, not as long as you can be in the space, but it's starting to feel like it, right?
 Like we've really been around for some time.
+But yes, I'm ...

 [[4:12]](https://www.youtube.com/watch?v=15MltoqMjZU&t=252s) **Victor:**
-But yes, I'm- I will bestow the OG title on you, [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}).
+I'm- I will bestow the OG title on you, [Kieren]({{ '/people/kieren-james-lubin/' | relative_url }}).
 So we could go around.
 I mean, anyone that's been around since before the launch of Ethereum and was part of it, I think, you know, that would be, we can claim that title.

 [[4:30]](https://www.youtube.com/watch?v=15MltoqMjZU&t=270s) **Kieren:**
 Ah, how the time goes.